YanWittmann/launch-anything/doc/how-to.md

 - Number Base Converter: Enter any number and the base it is in and another base to convert it to, like so `10 dec to hex`, but since the keyword search is very fuzzy, something like this also works: `oct23bin`.
 The available systems are: `dec` `hex` `oct` `bin`.
 You can also leave away the target system to convert to all other systems.
+- URI opener: Enter a path to a file, directory or URL, and it will be opened in your default application.

 The math expression and chart generator tile are a bit more complex: